Starbucks (NASDAQ:SBUX) Given New $135.00 Price Target at Oppenheimer

-Starbucks (NASDAQ:SBUX) had its price target upped by equities research analysts at Oppenheimer from $122.00 to $135.00 in a note issued to investors on Monday, Benzinga reports.
-The brokerage presently has an “outperform” rating on the coffee company’s stock.
-Oppenheimer’s price objective suggests a potential upside of 14.36% from the stock’s current price.
+Starbucks (NASDAQ:SBUX) had its target price increased by equities researchers at Oppenheimer from $122.00 to $135.00 in a report released on Monday, Benzinga reports.
+The brokerage currently has an “outperform” rating on the coffee company’s stock.
+Oppenheimer’s target price would indicate a potential upside of 16.77% from the stock’s current price.

-Several other analysts also recently issued reports on the company.
-Gordon Haskett raised Starbucks from a “hold” rating to a “buy” rating and lifted their price target for the company from $100.00 to $120.00 in a research note on Friday, February 5th.
-Morgan Stanley lifted their price target on Starbucks from $106.00 to $110.00 and gave the company an “equal weight” rating in a research note on Wednesday, January 27th.
-The Goldman Sachs Group started coverage on Starbucks in a research report on Tuesday, January 19th.
-They issued a “buy” rating and a $115.00 target price on the stock.
-Piper Sandler lifted their target price on Starbucks from $100.00 to $104.00 in a research report on Wednesday, January 27th.
-Finally, Wedbush raised Starbucks from a “neutral” rating to an “outperform” rating and lifted their target price for the company from $108.00 to $124.00 in a research report on Thursday, March 25th.
-Nine investment analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and a consensus price target of $110.92.
+Several other analysts have also commented on SBUX.
+Wells Fargo & Company increased their price objective on Starbucks from $120.00 to $126.00 and gave the company an “overweight” rating in a report on Monday, April 19th.
+Credit Suisse Group increased their price target on Starbucks from $114.00 to $116.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 27th.
+Morgan Stanley raised their target price on Starbucks from $106.00 to $110.00 and gave the company an “equal weight” rating in a research report on Wednesday, January 27th.
+Gordon Haskett upgraded Starbucks from a “hold” rating to a “buy” rating and lifted their price objective for the stock from $100.00 to $120.00 in a report on Friday, February 5th.
+Finally, MKM Partners lifted their price objective on Starbucks from $105.00 to $117.00 in a report on Thursday.
+Nine equities research analysts have rated the stock with a hold rating and eighteen have assigned a buy rating to the company’s stock.
+Starbucks presently has an average rating of “Buy” and a consensus price target of $112.38.

-In related news, EVP Rachel A. Gonzalez sold 82,894 shares of the business’s stock in a transaction that occurred on Monday, March 29th.
-The stock was sold at an average price of $109.50, for a total value of $9,076,893.00.
-Following the completion of the sale, the executive vice president now directly owns 78,905 shares in the company, valued at $8,640,097.50.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Also, CEO Kevin R. Johnson sold 153,290 shares of the business’s stock in a transaction that occurred on Thursday, April 1st.
-The shares were sold at an average price of $109.12, for a total value of $16,727,004.80.
+In other news, EVP Rachel A. Gonzalez sold 82,894 shares of the company’s stock in a transaction dated Monday, March 29th.
+The shares were sold at an average price of $109.50, for a total value of $9,076,893.00.
+Following the sale, the executive vice president now owns 78,905 shares of the company’s stock, valued at approximately $8,640,097.50.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CEO Kevin R. Johnson sold 170,000 shares of the company’s stock in a transaction dated Monday, April 5th.
+The stock was sold at an average price of $111.07, for a total transaction of $18,881,900.00.
+Following the completion of the sale, the chief executive officer now directly owns 515,934 shares in the company, valued at approximately $57,304,789.38.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 406,184 shares of company stock valued at $44,685,798.
-Corporate insiders own 0.41% of the company’s stock.
+Insiders sold 406,184 shares of company stock valued at $44,685,798 over the last three months.
+0.41% of the stock is owned by company insiders.

-Hedge funds have recently modified their holdings of the stock.
-Hoover Financial Advisors Inc. bought a new stake in shares of Starbucks in the fourth quarter valued at approximately $26,000.
-Oxler Private Wealth LLC bought a new stake in shares of Starbucks in the fourth quarter valued at approximately $32,000.
-Clark Financial Advisors bought a new stake in shares of Starbucks in the fourth quarter valued at approximately $33,000.
-Phoenix Wealth Advisors acquired a new position in Starbucks during the fourth quarter valued at approximately $39,000.
-Finally, Freedman Financial Associates Inc. acquired a new position in Starbucks during the fourth quarter valued at approximately $43,000.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Nottingham Advisors Inc. bought a new stake in Starbucks during the 3rd quarter worth approximately $215,000.
+Schonfeld Strategic Advisors LLC acquired a new stake in Starbucks during the 3rd quarter valued at $2,726,000.
+IHT Wealth Management LLC lifted its holdings in Starbucks by 10.7% during the 3rd quarter.
+IHT Wealth Management LLC now owns 13,840 shares of the coffee company’s stock valued at $1,189,000 after purchasing an additional 1,338 shares during the last quarter.
+Kingsview Wealth Management LLC lifted its holdings in shares of Starbucks by 7.1% during the third quarter.
+Kingsview Wealth Management LLC now owns 85,657 shares of the coffee company’s stock worth $7,360,000 after buying an additional 5,685 shares in the last quarter.
+Finally, Catalyst Private Wealth LLC acquired a new stake in shares of Starbucks during the third quarter worth $59,000.
 Institutional investors and hedge funds own 67.27% of the company’s stock.

 Starbucks Corporation, together with its subsidiaries, operates as a roaster, marketer, and retailer of specialty coffee worldwide.
 The company operates through three segments: Americas, International, and Channel Development.
 Its stores offer coffee and tea beverages, roasted whole bean and ground coffees, single-serve and ready-to-drink beverages, and iced tea; and various food products, such as pastries, breakfast sandwiches, and lunch items.